eyubSalihOzdemir/swiftui_learning_projects/README.md

 Things I practiced on in this project: **adding Comparable to custom types, finding the documents directory, integrating MapKit, using biometric authentication, secure Data writing**, and much more.

 <img src="https://user-images.githubusercontent.com/55896033/230428085-e4cdc5de-22cf-4912-b8bd-41b5d8322caf.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/230428101-27c2c7df-4fb9-4a3e-8c78-f1ab6d116f9e.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/230428128-bc28de49-55ec-4008-a48b-16ab40ee573e.png" width=20%>

+## Project 15 - Accessibility

+I learned some ways on how to make our apps more accessible so that everyone can use it fully regardless of their individual needs.
+I wasn't able to build a standalone project for this since iPhone simulators does not support accessibility and I do not have a physical Apple device.